 We provide appraisals for a variety of early and established collectors.
 Appraisals can serve many purposes, including:

 Filing a damage claim for insurance coverage

-Filing for a tax deduction on a charitable contribution
+Filing for an IRS tax deduction on a charitable contribution

 Obtaining current market information for resale